CATH MORAN ecological

 Coastal hazards adaptation planning in Pormpuraaw Shire

-This project involved working with many revegetation practitioners and researchers to document the range of methods used to replant rainforest in the region and set out the rationale for using specific methods.
-This work also identified key knowledge gaps and possible future directions in rainforest replanting.
-This work is being used to provide guidance to landholders with an interest in revegetation and has formed the basis for subsequent research projects.
+Revegetation practice in the Wet Tropics of Australia has developed over more than three decades of experience.
+But, it was difficult to find detailed information about the specific on-ground methods used to revegetate tropical forest landscapes. we worked with revegetation practitioners and researchers to document the range of methods used to replant rainforest in the region and to set out the rationale for using specific methods.
+This work also identified key knowledge gaps and possible future directions in rainforest replanting and has formed the basis for subsequent research projects.

 Consequences of climate change for management of land and sea Country by Indigenous Rangers